dotecofy/dotecofy/README.md

 ### Step 4: verify

 In step 2 you have described the tests or created automated tests.
 Now, it is time to apply them and see if the code produced is acceptable.
-Tests are not necessarly automatized, a test saying to verify manually if a table has been created in the database is perfectly valid.
+Tests are not necessarily automatized, a test saying to verify manually if a table has been created in the database is perfectly valid.

-During this phase, code is verified throught the tests but it can also be reviewed by another team.
+During this phase, code is verified through the tests but it can also be reviewed by another team.

+## Artefacts

+### Project

+### Component

+### Feature

+### Version

+### Improvement

+## Installation